nomnivore/nixcfg/README.md

 # my nixos config

 Despite the generalized documentation, this configuration is built and maintained only for my personal use.

+Not everything is done "the Nix way".
+However, Nix provides me with the ability to spin up my personal/development environments on any of my systems with minimal effort, whether NixOS, Debian/other, and WSL2 or bare metal.

 ## Installation